Christopher Greene

 Christopher Greene (May 12, 1737 – May 14, 1781) was an American legislator and soldier.
-He led the spirited defense of Fort Mercer in the 1777 Battle of Red Bank, and for leading the African American 1st Rhode Island Regiment during the American Revolutionary War, most notably with distinction in the 1778 Battle of Rhode Island.
+He led the spirited defense of Fort Mercer in the 1777 Battle of Red Bank, and for leading the racially integrated 1st Rhode Island Regiment during the American Revolutionary War, most notably with distinction in the 1778 Battle of Rhode Island.
 He was killed in May 1781 at the Battle of Pine's Bridge by Loyalist troops.

 Early life and education

 Greene was born May 12, 1737, at Occupessatuxet, a village in Warwick, Rhode Island, to Judge Phillip Greene and Elizabeth (Wickes) Greene.
 On May 6, 1757, Greene married his third cousin Anna Lippitt, born November 15, 1735, the daughter of Jeremiah Lippitt and Welthian Greene, both descended from a distinguished Rhode Island colonial family.
 Jeremiah was Warwick's town clerk from June 1742 to his death in 1776, with the exception of 1775.
 He was a deputy to the General Assembly for four years, and Assistant five years.

 Greene and Anna would have nine children together.
 When Greene's father died in 1761, Greene inherited the family's mill estate and ran the business until he became an officer in the Continental Army.
 He served in the Rhode Island Legislature from 1772 to 1774.
 Greene was chosen a lieutenant of the Kentish Guards 1774.